ClickHouse/ClickHouse/docs/en/query_language/functions/string_search_functions.md

 For a case-insensitive search or/and in UTF-8 format use functions `multiSearchAnyCaseInsensitive, multiSearchAnyUTF8, multiSearchAnyCaseInsensitiveUTF8`.

+Note: in all `multiSearch*` functions the number of needles should be less than 2<sub>8</sub> because of implementation specification.

 ## match(haystack, pattern)

 Checks whether the string matches the `pattern` regular expression.
 A `re2` regular expression.
 The [syntax](https://github.com/google/re2/wiki/Syntax) of the `re2` regular expressions is more limited than the syntax of the Perl regular expressions.